wustl-oncology/cloud-workflows/docs/faq.md

 # My workflow is failing and the Cromwell logs show `WorkflowStoreHeartbeatWriteActor Failed to properly process data`

 TODO(john) I... don't have an answer for this one yet.
 Stay tuned.

+# Can I improve my upload/download speed to the GCP bucket?

+When uploading input files to GCS form a bsub job, add to your `rusage` the value `internet2_upload_mbps=500`.
+This value maxes out at 5000 across the entire organization.
+This removes an overhead cap and should help you get faster uploads.

+The same applies to downloads with `internet2_download_mbps`

+# How do I get call caching in the cloud?

+That involves extra infrastructure, which means extra setup complexity and more importantly extra costs.

+Setting up call caching requires a persistent database.
+That database is going to have a cost for storage, and that cost is just going to increase as the amount of storage required increases.
+For most use cases we believe it won't be necessary, and haven't implemented it yet.
+That said, if it's needed just ping us and modifications can be made to allow easily setting up a database for caching.

+TODO(john): implement optional database for caching, gms/resources.sh and manual-workflows/resources.sh